ayushkumar-25/Blood-Donation-Management-System/README.md

 Blood Donation Management System using PyQt5 and firebase.

 ### About
-“Blood Donation Management System” is an desktop application to collect or donate blood easily.
+“Blood Donation Management System” is a desktop application to collect or donate blood easily.
 The purpose of this application is to facilitate "blood donor" and
 "blood requestor" a single platform to have seamless experience and to save crucial time of a patient.

 ### Features